Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \begin{proof} This follows easily by induction on $n$, using the fact that $\varepsilon$ is small. \end{proof}

-The suspension points will be the anchor points for a red string and a neighboring solid string.
-Our conventions are such that suspension points and their associated red strings move to the right as $m$ increases:
+The red strings have coordinates $\affine{\kappa}_{m}$, for $1\leq m\leq\hell$, which are slightly to the right of the suspension points $\hcoord(m,1,1)$ of the components $\lambda^{(m)}$ in the Russian diagram of a $\hell$-partition.
+As in \autoref{E:Strategy}, we think of the $m$th red string as being stuck at position $\affine{\kappa}_{m}$.
+By convention, the suspension points, and the coordinates of the red strings, move to the right as $m$ increases:

-The suspension points $\affine{\kappa}_{m}$, for $\ell<m\leq\hell$, corresponds to the \emph{virtual red strings}, which are to the right of all (honest) red strings.
-Although we often refer to the virtual red strings, and sometimes drawn them in diagrams, these strings do not exist and do not contribute to the relations in \autoref{D:RationalCherednik}.
+For $\ell<m\leq\hell$, the \emph{affine red strings} have $x$-coordinates $\affine{\kappa}_{m}$, which are to the right of all (honest) red strings.
+Although we often refer to the affine red strings, and sometimes draw them in diagrams, these strings are not part of the diagrams and are only used as a visual aid.
+Our diagrams will therefore contain four types of strings:

+We draw affine red strings in a different color to red strings to help distinguish them.

+\begin{Remark} The relations in \autoref{D:RationalCherednik} do not allow us to pull solid $i$-strings through red $i$-strings.
+Although affine red strings do not exist, and do not contribute to the relations, we think of them as blocking solid $i$-strings in the same way that (honest) red $i$-strings do. \end{Remark}